 What to Expect

-Whether you are a beginner or you have danced for your whole life, you can expect to start out learning the basics of social dance.
-Even if you have taken ballet classes since you were three years old, you still will need to learn basic moves.
-However, soon enough, even the most rhythmically challenged will be twisting and turning on the dance floor.
+Whether a beginner or a practiced dancer, you can expect to start out learning the basics of social dance.
+Even if you have taken ballet classes since you were three, you will still need to learn basic moves.
+However, soon, even the most rhythmically challenged will be twisting and turning on the dance floor.
 Give it a try, and see for yourself!